jm0nsta96/jm0nsta96.github.io/about.md

 * I really enjoy sports - Especially basketball and football.
 * If I had to choose one though it would definitely be basketball.
-* I am a huge Dallas Cowboys fan
+* I am a huge Dallas Cowboys fan.
-* I am also a lifetime Cleveland Cavaliers fan (not just a Lebron fan)
+* I am also a lifetime Cleveland Cavaliers fan (not just a Lebron fan).
 * I am also a Texas Longhorns fan for all college sports.
 * I enjoy playing video games and watching sports.